 Having your child help with meal preparation and enjoy the skill is a great feeling.
 With this in mind, there are a few things you can do to alter your kitchen to make this an easier experience for them and yourself.

-- Depending on the stage in development and skill of your child, you may want to put the items they would use, for example, a mixing bowl, in a lower cupboard.
-This is so your child isn’t dragging a chair around your kitchen to reach for those high shelves.
+- Depending on the stage in development and skill of your child, you may want to put the items they would use, for example, a mixing bowl, in a lower cupboard so your child isn’t dragging a chair around your kitchen to reach for those high shelves.

-- Another helpful tip is, if your child is beginning to use a cutting knife, maybe place a rubber band or tape around the base of the handle so they know which one they can use safely.
+- If your child is beginning to use a cutting knife, place a rubber band or tape around the base of the handle so they know which one they can use safely.
 They will feel comfortable safely grabbing the tools they know to use without needing to ask you every time.

 - Invest in some child-friendly cooking tools.
 Certain websites and stores sell equipment which is designed for children of all different ages and skill-levels.
-For example, www.curiouschef.com, offers these types of cooking products.
 By having these tools available, safety in the kitchen increases and so does your and your child’s comfort level.

-- Keep a stepping stool in the kitchen.
-If your child needs help reaching for a cupboard or work area, a stepping stool is a safer way to provide your child the height compared to a dining room chair.
+- Keep a sturdy stepping stool in the kitchen.
+If your child needs help reaching for a cupboard or work area, a stepping stool is safer than a dining room chair.
 Also, it won’t matter as much if your child spills!

-- Have special rules posted on the fridge.
+- Have special rules posted on the fridge and use drawings or pictures if they're not reading yet.
 This is a great way to have your child remember what is allowed and not allowed while cooking.
-For example, if your child is a beginner, have a reminder about keeping clear of the hot stovetop or be careful of the sharp knives.
+For example, if your child is a beginner, have a reminder about keeping clear of the hot stove top or be careful of the sharp knives.

 - Keeping certain ingredients in clear jars with labels can be helpful when your child is young and beginning to help you.
 If you ask them to bring the dried kidney beans over, they can see them through the glass and learn to read and associate the word to the beans.